Bladedo/Dalamud-SWMGPlugin/README.md

 # ShadowWizardMoneyGang

 Based on the plugin example and some code I found.
-Adds the shadow wizard money gang meme sound to all LBs
+Adds the shadow wizard money gang meme sound to all LBs.

+There are volume settings in the config of the plugin.

 ## Credits to the following people/sources/etc.: